It’s a tough situation.

-I know you might be afraid of rejection or being hurt but if you really care about them and you want to see them again, then just go ahead and say something like this.
+I know you might be afraid of rejection or being hurt, but if you really care about them and you want to see them again, then don’t be afraid to open up the conversation.

 If they say, “no,” then you’ll know what you have to do.

 Sometimes, people just don’t want to talk about the situation because the problem might be bigger than you think.